saumya1694/saumya1694/README.md

 <!-- ### Hi there 👋 --->
 # 💫 About Me:
-I’m a passionate and results-driven Software Engineer with a strong foundation Java, and AI technologies.

-My background in Java development and cloud infrastructure enables me to provide deep technical insights, while my familiarity with AI and automation helps me drive smarter, more scalable support solutions.
-I'm always eager to learn, improve systems, and ensure seamless user experiences.🎉 **Fun fact:** I’m fascinated by the intersection of art and AI, especially generative models that create unique visuals.
+Hi, I'm Saumya 👋

+I am a Computer Science student with a strong interest in software development and problem-solving.
+I enjoy building responsive and user-friendly web applications and working with technologies like Java and JavaScript to bring ideas to life.

+Currently, I am focused on strengthening my understanding of Data Structures and Algorithms while exploring backend development with Node.js and Spring Boot.
+I like learning by building projects and continuously improving my skills through practical experience.

+I am always eager to learn new technologies, take on challenges, and grow as a developer while contributing to meaningful and impactful projects.

+🎉 Fun fact: I enjoy exploring AI and how it can be used creatively to build innovative applications.

 # 🌐 Socials: